 \subsection{Gauge-fixing}

-In order to quantize the theory correctly we have to fix the gauge and we can do covariantly using the usual procedure of Faddeev-Popov (FP)and the supersymmetric Landau gauge.
+In order to quantize the theory correctly we have to fix the gauge and we can do it covariantly using the usual procedure of Faddeev-Popov (FP) on the supersymmetric Landau gauge.
 We implement the conditions $D^{\alpha}\Gamma_{\alpha}^{a}=0$.
-And following these procedure we ended with the action of gauge fixing
+Following these procedure we end with the action of gauge fixing

-where the Faddeev-Popov ghost fields will be scalar superfield . $c'^{a}$ and $c^{a}$ are the antighost and the ghost respectively.
+where the Faddeev-Popov ghost fields will be scalar superfield.
+The fields $c'^{a}$ and $c^{a}$ are the antighost and the ghost respectively.
 And $s$ is the BRST nilpotent operator ($s^{2}=0)$.